DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 let myName: string = "Alice";
 ```

-> TypeScript doesn’t use “types on the left”-style declarations like `int x = 0;` Type annotations will always go after the thing being typed.
+> TypeScript doesn't use "types on the left"-style declarations like `int x = 0;` Type annotations will always go after the thing being typed.

-In most cases, though, this isn’t needed.
+In most cases, though, this isn't needed.
 Wherever possible, TypeScript tries to automatically *infer* the types in your code.
 For example, the type of a variable is inferred based on the type of its initializer:

 ```ts
 // No type annotation needed -- 'myName' inferred as type 'string' let myName = "Alice";
 ```

-For the most part you don’t need to explicitly learn the rules of inference.
-If you’re starting out, try using fewer type annotations than you think - you might be surprised how few you need for TypeScript to fully understand what’s going on.
+For the most part you don't need to explicitly learn the rules of inference.
+If you're starting out, try using fewer type annotations than you think - you might be surprised how few you need for TypeScript to fully understand what's going on.

 ## Functions